bdemarzo/better-share/README.md

 # Better Share

- Web Share API Navigator.share() native (Android and IOS) share dialog with fallback modal for unsupported browsers.
+Web Share API Navigator.share() native mobile app like share dialog (Android and IOS) with fallback modal for unsupported browsers.

+See screenshots below.

 Forked it from Chris Yee's Good Share (Thanks!) and made the following changes: